szuwara/CHeF/README.md

 ## General Info
 This Spring Boot web application is created for own purposes.
 It allows me to check everyday 'ask' exchange rate for Swiss Franc currency using connection with NBP API in JSON format.
 Application is still in develoment mode.
-My final goal is to make this app notify me by e-mail or SMS about everyday changes of CHF currency, comparing them if it goes up or down and optionally saving them to own database and make graphs of saved values.
+My final goal is to make this app automatically notify me by e-mail or SMS about everyday changes of CHF currency, comparing them if it goes up or down and optionally saving them to own database and make graphs of saved values.